likes-gay/win-config/README.md

 # Win Config
-Quickly configure Windows with the objectively best settings
+Quickly configure Windows with the **objectively** best settings

 # The Options

-Alll the options can all be found in the [configs' README.md](https://github.com/likes-gay/win-config/tree/main/configs#settings-documentation).
+All the options can all be found in the [configs' README.md](https://github.com/likes-gay/win-config/tree/main/configs#settings-documentation).

 And all these different options are configurable per user.
 It works by finding their config based off of the computer's username.